ibmverse/verse-developer/tutorials/2_add_mailCompose.md

 You might have noticed that some of the properties in the newly added application are quite different from the previous bizCard application.

 Under `extensions`, instead of using `object: "person"`, our new application uses `path: "mail.compose"`.
 This indicates the action button should be located in the Mail Compose View.
+You might wonder, why would we use the key `object` in our previous example for bizCard, but `path` here for the Mail Compose View.
+The reason is, for this example, we are writing an extension for a particular UI view (Mail Compose View), while in the previous extension, instead of extending a particular UI view, we are actually extending the __Person__ object, which manifests in Verse as a bizCard, and you can open a bizCard from some other places apart from the People Bubble.

 Under `payload`, we are still using `"features": ["core"]` to ask Verse to send context structure related to the Mail Compose View to the external application via cross-document messaging.